bhartl/data-monitor/README.md

 - multiple channels in real-time
 - based on `matplotlib` and `FuncAnimation` in `matplotlib.animation`.

-Example code how is provided in the `data_monitor.py` and can be executed in the command line via
+Example code how is provided in the `examples.py` module and can be executed in the command line via
 ```bash
 python examples data-monitor
 python examples nonblocking-plot